How I Knew I Had Stomach Cancer?

 Make Your Well-Being a Priority

-Being there for someone else takes a lot out of you—mentally, emotionally, and even physically.
-That’s why it’s just as important to look after your own needs while helping someone through a tough time.
-Get enough sleep, eat nourishing foods, move your body regularly, and take breaks when needed.
-If you’re constantly running on empty, it becomes harder to be present, calm, and clear-headed.
-Whether it’s finding quiet moments for yourself, talking to someone you trust, or stepping outside for fresh air, taking time to recharge can help you stay grounded.
-When you’re in a good place yourself, you’re better equipped to be there for the person who needs you.
+Being there for someone else can take a lot out of them—mentally, emotionally, and even physically.
+That’s why it’s just as important for you to pay attention to your own needs while supporting another.
+Make sure you get enough rest, nourish yourself, keep active, and take breaks when necessary.
+If you’re running on empty, it’s harder to stay present, calm, and clear-headed.
+Finding quiet moments for yourself, chatting with someone you trust, or stepping outside for fresh air can give you the recharge you need.
+When you’re in a good place, you’re better able to show up fully for the person counting on you.

 Additional Resources: